Having Breast Reconstruction Is a Personal Decision.

 While it is normal to feel a sense of urgency to want cancer to be removed immediately, it is important to make an educated decision regarding your treatment that is not rushed.

 Although surgery can give you a relatively natural-looking breast, a reconstructed breast will never look or feel exactly the same as the breast that was removed.
-It is important that you feel ready for the emotional adjustment involved in breast reconstruction.
+If you are considering breast reconstruction New Jersey plastic surgeon Dr. Alexis Parcells says it is important that you feel ready for the emotional adjustment involved in such a procedure.
 The creation of a new breast can dramatically improve your self-image, self-confidence, and quality of life.
 Together with your surgeon, you will decide which breast reconstruction best suits your individual needs.

 If you've been diagnosed with breast cancer, you may have many questions about your treatment.
 You will be presented with an overwhelming amount of information while speaking with your doctors.
 Common questions to ask your doctor include: